To deploy your service configuration, you run the

 Endpoints uses Service Management to store service configurations.
 Service Management stores only the latest 100 service configurations.

 This page describes how to view the name of your service and configuration IDs.

 - In the Cloud Console, go to the Endpoints > Services page for your project.

 - If you have more than one API, select an API from the list.

 - Click the Deployment history tab.

 The service name is displayed between the API name and the tabs, near the top-left side of the page.
-In the Service configuration deployments list, the configuration ID is displayed along with the date and the email address of the project member who deployed the configuration.
+In the Service configuration deployments list, the configuration ID is displayed along with the date and the email address of the principal who deployed the configuration.
 The Service configuration deployments list displays the latest 100 configuration deployments.
 The most recent configuration is displayed at the top of the list.

 - Enter the following to display the project IDs for your